 ERCOT submits these comments in an effort to provide ERCOT’s position on System Change Request (SCR) 760.
-ERCOT believes that the Planning Model go-live date is not at risk without the implementation of SCR760.
+ERCOT believes that the Planning Model Go-Live date is not at risk without the implementation of SCR760.
 The current system functionality meets or exceeds Protocol language, meets or exceeds industry standards, and is in-line with the Protocol requirements and TAC-approved procedures for consistency between the Operating and Planning models.
-In addition, ERCOT believes that the burden placed on Transmission Service Providers (TSPs) without the implementation of SCR760 is not substantial and that the implementation of the changes described in SCR760 will not significantly reduce the number of Standard Planning Model Change Requests (PMCRs) still required in completing the annual Planning cases.

-Background: To meet the requirements of Protocols, ERCOT designed a single database system, Network Model Management System (NMMS), which houses the modeling data used to build the Network Operations Model and the Annual Planning Models.
-For the Annual Planning Models, this system consists of two parts; Topology Processor (TP), and Model on Demand (MOD).
-The MOD software was designed to receive the TP processed data and serve as a staging area for TSPs to add data necessary to create planning models.
-SCR760 proposes changes to the NMMS schema, and in some cases data found in NMMS, as well as modifications to the TP, in order to reduce the number of data changes required by Transmission Service Providers (TSPs) in the MOD.
+In addition, ERCOT believes that the burden placed on Transmission Service Providers (TSPs) without the implementation of SCR760 is not substantial and that the implementation of the changes described in SCR760 will not significantly reduce the number of standard Planning Model Change Requests (PMCRs) still required in completing the annual Planning cases.

-ERCOT understands the rationale that Transmission Service Providers (TSPs) have for requesting the changes in SCR760 to be a reduction in the overall number of PMCRs that these entities will be required to submit into the ERCOT Model on Demand (MOD) system and the possible reduction in errors resulting from the decreased amount of data.
-ERCOT supports the reduction of manual data entries for TSPs.
+ERCOT understands the rationale that TSPs have for requesting the changes in SCR760 to be a reduction in the overall number of PMCRs that these entities will be required to submit into the MOD system and the possible reduction in errors resulting from the decreased amount of data.
+ERCOT supports the reduction of PMCR data entries for TSPs.

 ERCOT’s position concerning SCR760 is driven by two main factors.
 First, ERCOT wants to preserve the April 1, 2011 Planning Go-live date that will use the Topology Processed (TP) case as the starting point for the Data Set A Planning cases.
 Protocols require consistency in all operational models produced by ERCOT (Section 3.10).
 The Nodal suite of systems was designed to facilitate this consistency and ERCOT believes there is intrinsic value to both ERCOT and Market Participants in moving to a process to accomplish this consistency as soon as possible.
 Secondly, there is a need to coordinate the development of the Common Information Model (CIM) used by ERCOT with the industry standard for CIM.
 ERCOT CIM Schema additions and modifications should be evaluated in light of the industry standard in order to minimize differences and reduce risks and long-term maintenance costs.
 Some of the changes requested in SCR760 move the ERCOT CIM away from the industry standard.